CiscoDevNet/FTDAnsible/README.md

 ### Integration Tests

 Ansible integration tests are written in a form of playbooks and are usually run with `ansible-test` utility command from Ansible repository.
-This project contains examples of integration tests written for `fdm_network_object` module that are located in `test/integration` folder.
+This project contains examples of integration tests written for `ftd_network_object` module that are located in `test/integration` folder.

 As current project is created outside Ansible repository, copying modules/module utils/tests is required before running them.
 In order to run the integration tests:

 1. Clone [Ansible repository](https://github.com/ansible/ansible) from GitHub;
-1. Copy Ansible modules from `library` to `ANSIBLE_DIR/lib/ansible/modules/network/fdm`;
+1. Copy Ansible modules from `library` to `ANSIBLE_DIR/lib/ansible/modules/network/ftd`;
 1. Copy module utils from `module_utils` to `ANSIBLE_DIR/lib/ansible/module_utils`;
 1. Copy integration †ests from `test/integration` to `ANSIBLE_DIR/test/integration/targets`;
 1. Configure test inventory: